Providence Friars women's ice hockey: Cammi Granato

 While at Providence College, she set every school scoring record.
 Granato was named Rookie of the Year as a freshman and Player of the Year as a sophomore, junior and senior.
-Granato led the Lady Friars to back-to-back conference titles in 1991-92 and 1992–93.
+Granato led the Lady Friars to back-to-back conference titles in 1991–92 and 1992–93.

 She finished her career with 256 points, a record she holds to this day.
 She is also the leader for single-season points with 84 (1992–93), goals with 48 (1991–92), and assists with 43 (1992–93).
 She is the all-time leading goal scorer at Providence College with an impressive 139 career tallies, and ranks second all-time in assists with 117.

 In August 2008, Granato was inducted into the U.S. Hockey Hall Of Fame.
-In addition, Granato is one of only two women honored in the Hockey Hall of Fame in Toronto, Ontario, Canada.
+In addition, Granato is one of the first two women honored in the Hockey Hall of Fame in Toronto, Ontario, Canada.
 She was inducted in November, 2010 along with Canadian Angela James.